SteeltoeOSS/Documentation/docs/3-connectors/microsoft-sql-server.md

 >IMPORTANT: All of the settings shown in the preceding table should be prefixed with `sqlserver:credentials:`.

 The samples and most templates are already set up to read from `appsettings.json`.
-See [Reading Configuration Values](#reading-configuration-values).

 >NOTE: If a ConnectionString is provided and VCAP_SERVICES are not detected (a typical scenario for local app development), the ConnectionString will be used exactly as provided.